gomods/athens/.github/PULL_REQUEST_TEMPLATE.md

 Mention briefly how you have applied the fix.

-**Fixes issue:  #[]**
+Fixes #[]

-Mention the issue number it fixes or add the details of the changes if it doesn't has a specific issue.
+**Mention the issue number it fixes or add the details of the changes if it doesn't has a specific issue.**